Category: News

 Multiple modules can be used now!

-Featured image from: Freepik We have just deployed bugfixes and enhancements addressing the issue of not being able to use multiple modules/nodes/edges in Adaptyst and Adaptyst Analyser.
+We have just deployed bugfixes and enhancements addressing the issue of not being able to use multiple modules/nodes/edges in Adaptyst and Adaptyst Analyser.
 These are available in Adaptyst v0.1.0-dev.2025.11b and Adaptyst Analyser v0.1.0.dev3.
-The new update allows you now to e.g. analyse performance of CPU and basic NVIDIA GPU activity of…
+The new update allows you now to e.g. analyse performance of CPU and basic NVIDIA GPU activity of your workflows at the…

 -